OpenLI-NZ/openli/doc/TLSDoc.md

     chmod 400 /etc/openli/openli-provisioner-crt.pem

+## Post-quantum cryptography

+OpenSSL 3.5 (an LTS release, supported until 2030) added support for the NIST post-quantum standards to its default provider: ML-KEM (FIPS 203) for key exchange and ML-DSA (FIPS 204) for signatures.
+If you are running OpenSSL 3.5 or later, you can use these to protect OpenLI's internal communications against "harvest now, decrypt later" attacks, where an adversary records your traffic today and decrypts it once a cryptographically relevant quantum computer exists.

+You do not need liboqs, the OQS provider, or any special build of OpenLI to do this -- everything below uses stock OpenSSL.
+Check what you have with:

+    openssl version

+### Post-quantum key exchange

+This is the part that matters most for harvest-now-decrypt-later, and on OpenSSL 3.5 or later you get it for free: `X25519MLKEM768` is in OpenSSL's default group list, so an OpenLI deployment where both ends run OpenSSL 3.5+ will already negotiate a post-quantum hybrid key exchange without any configuration at all.

+The default list also still includes classical groups, though, so a peer that does not offer ML-KEM will quietly fall back to X25519.
+If you would rather refuse such a connection than downgrade it, use the `tlsgroups` option to name the only groups you are willing to accept:

+    tlsgroups: X25519MLKEM768:SecP384r1MLKEM1024

+`tlsgroups` takes an OpenSSL group list -- a `:` separated list of group names in order of preference.
+Useful post-quantum names are `X25519MLKEM768`, `SecP256r1MLKEM768` and `SecP384r1MLKEM1024` (each a hybrid of ML-KEM with a classical curve, so the result is no weaker than the classical curve alone even if ML-KEM is later broken), plus the pure `MLKEM512`, `MLKEM768` and `MLKEM1024`.
+Hybrids are the conservative choice and are what we would suggest.

+Although it is described here in post-quantum terms, `tlsgroups` is a general option: it accepts any group list your OpenSSL release understands, including classical-only lists such as `X25519:P-384`, and the option itself works on OpenSSL releases much older than 3.5 -- it is only the post-quantum group names that need 3.5.

+A handshake succeeds as long as both ends have at least one group in common, so you do not have to roll this out everywhere at once.
+A component restricted to `X25519MLKEM768` will still talk to a peer that has no `tlsgroups` set at all, because OpenSSL 3.5's defaults include that group -- so you can enable it one component at a time.

+What will fail is a peer that offers no group you accept: one restricted to a classical-only list, or one running an OpenSSL older than 3.5, which has no ML-KEM to offer.
+That is the point of the option -- such a peer is refused rather than silently downgraded -- but it does mean you should upgrade every component to OpenSSL 3.5 before you start restricting groups anywhere.

+If OpenSSL does not recognise a name in the list -- most likely because you are on a release older than 3.5 -- OpenLI will log an error and fail to build an SSL context, so check the logs after changing this option.
+Leaving `tlsgroups` unset keeps OpenSSL's defaults, which is the right choice for most people.

+### Post-quantum certificates

+Key exchange protects the confidentiality of traffic recorded today.
+Certificates are a separate question: they authenticate the components to each other at the time of the handshake, so a quantum attacker cannot use a future capability to retrospectively forge a signature on a handshake that has already happened.
+Migrating them is therefore much less urgent than migrating key exchange, and you may reasonably choose to leave your RSA certificates alone for now.

+If you do want ML-DSA certificates, `./createCertsPQC` in the source tree generates a self-signed test set in the same way `createCerts` does, but using ML-DSA-87 instead of RSA.
+It requires OpenSSL 3.5 or later.
+The resulting certificates are used exactly like the RSA ones -- point `tlscert`, `tlskey` and `tlsca` at them as normal.

+Be aware that ML-DSA certificates are considerably larger than their RSA equivalents (roughly 10KB against roughly 2KB), which makes the handshake correspondingly bigger.
+Every component in the deployment needs to be running OpenSSL 3.5+ before you switch, since older versions cannot verify an ML-DSA signature at all.

 # Configuring OpenLI components to use the certificates

 You can enable internal TLS encryption by adding the following three options